Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Discussion

-In summary, we have designed a silicon photonic architecture that executes the fundamental operations of the DFA algorithm in the analog domain, including matrix-vector multiplication and the Hadamard product, to calculate the gradient vector of each neural network layer in situ.
-The architecture is cascadable for training neural networks of various sizes.
-Using a photonic weight bank of size $50\times20$, the system is expected to perform up to 24 TOPS while consuming less than 1 pJ per MAC operation.
-The expected improvements in training time and energy efficiency offered by this photonic architecture could enable the development of innovative neural network applications that would be impossible to operate on current generation hardware.
-Future work includes demonstrating a complete integrated system, which includes a dedicated CMOS processor, that is capable of operating at high speeds to train neural networks without requiring any data processing off-chip.
+Integrated photonics is a promising platform for implementing machine learning algorithms as the high-throughput and low-latency offered by PICs could enable the implementation of ultra-fast and highly efficient analog neural networks.
+Our proposed architecture can perform the gradient vector computation in a single time step by incorporating WDM techniques to process multi-channel analog signals along the same waveguide bus.
+Using a weight bank of size $50\times20$ with high-performance photonic and electronic components, the architecture is expected to perform up to 20 TOPS (limited by the signal modulation and detection speeds) while consuming less than 1 pJ per MAC operation and can be scaled up in terms of wavelength parallelization, number of vector multipliers, and signal baudrate.
+The expected improvements in training time and energy efficiency offered by our proposed architecture could enable the development of innovative neural network applications that cannot operate on current generation hardware.
+Future work includes demonstrating a complete integrated system with a dedicated CMOS processor capable of operating at high-speeds for neural network training without requiring any data processing off-chip.